drewm27/speakerrankings/index.md

 ---

-**Find the perfect speaker for your needs.** Speaker Ranking provides comprehensive, unbiased rankings of 528 battery-powered portable Bluetooth speakers, powered bookshelf speakers, and passive home speakers—more than any other review site.
+**Find the perfect speaker for your needs.** Speaker Ranking provides comprehensive, unbiased rankings of 528 battery-powered portable Bluetooth speakers, powered bookshelf speakers, and passive home speakers, more than any other review site.
 Updated 02/06/2026.

 ## Why Speaker Ranking is Different